 Until reality set it.

 I remember the first time I suspected he was lying to me about things.
 He had avoided the issue of a joint checking account since day 1.
 He would cash his paychecks at the liquor store (or so he told me) and bring cash home to give me.

 One week he claimed he had been mugged for his check, another week he claimed the liquor store ruined the check and he couldn’t get a new one printed.

 The lies began unraveling.

 He wasn’t actually leaving the house some days.

 Little things tipped me off – the couch would be a mess or there would be dishes in the sink I left empty.
-If I confronted him about it he wrote me off as paranoid and accused me of begin a nagging wife.
+If I confronted him about it he wrote me off as paranoid and accused me of being a nagging wife.
 I was always afraid to approach him about the lies.
-I didn’t know how he would respond and I hated confrontation.
+I didn’t know how he would respond and I hated confrontation…

 Do you need some encouragement to keep pressing into that Daily Commitment?
 We could all use a community to help us in Reclaiming Hope & Joy in our marriages!